DMGoldstein/correlated-grammaticalization/README.md

 ## Scripts

 The folder `scripts` contains two sub-folders, `likelihood` and `mcmc`.
 The former contains the `.Rev` scripts for calculating the marginal likelihoods and the latter the scripts for the MCMC sampling of the posterior distributions.
-The analyses for both were carried out with RevBayes v.1.1.1.
+The scripts labeled `_dependent` have four rate parameters, while those labeled `_3param` have three.
+All analyses were carried out with RevBayes v.1.1.1.

 ## Trees